Assessment & School Data

 Assessment at Backworth Park Primary School

 At Backworth Park, teachers assess continually during lessons using a wide range of formative assessment strategies at the point of learning.
 To supplement the teacher assessment judgements, school also uses a range of testing materials.
-Staff also participate in cross-moderation within our own school and with other schools to ensure that the judgements we make are robust and secure.
+Staff also participate in cross-moderation within our own school and with other schools to ensure that the judgements we make are robust and accurate.
 Schools are selected to be externally moderated by the Local Authority on a rolling programme.

 Assessing each child against Year Group expectations: